cole-wilson/nought/README.md

     Environment Variables:
 			NOUGHT_CONFIG:  the path to the default configuration file
 ```
-For example, to run the `r1` routine in config file `/etc/nought/conf.toml` after backing up all directoriesm you would run:
+For example, to run the `r1` routine in config file `/etc/nought/conf.toml` after backing up all directories you would run:
 `nought -bc /etc/nought/conf.toml r1`
 The default config file location is stored in the `NOUGHT_CONFIG` environment variable.
 ## Configuration